Iranian national held for posing as intelligence agent, looting foreigners | Law-Order

 After coming to India, he befriended two others who are currently absconding.
 The trio targeted vulnerable foreign nationals coming to the national capital on a medical visa.
 The accused used to track the movement of those who visited hospitals and then followed them, police said.

-According to police, Ahmed was arrested following a complaint filed by a victim at Lajpat Nagar police station on June 16.
+According to police, Ahmed was arrested following a complaint filed by a Sudanese national at Lajpat Nagar police station on June 16.
+The foreign national had come to India on a medical visa last month.
 He alleged that he along with his wife was returning home from a hospital in Greater Kailash when suddenly three people came in a car and stopped them.

 Thereafter, they introduced themselves as officials from the intelligence agency and started searching the victim's bag. ''After searching the bag, the accused fled away from the spot.
 When the complainant looked into his handbag, he found that currency, including Rs 50,000, USD 6500, and some Sudanese Pound, was missing. ''Accordingly, a case under section 379 (punishment for theft) of the Indian Penal Code was registered at Lajpat Nagar police station and investigation of the case was taken up,'' a senior police officer said.